Micro-macro Parareal, from ODEs to SDEs and back again: Convergence theory of Micro-macro Parareal for linear multiscale ODEs

 The linear and superlinear bounds \eqref{linear_bound} and \eqref{superlinear_bound} capture two effects.
-The first term corresponds exactly to the convergence bound from \cite{gander_analysis_2007} and arises from a difference in $F$ and $G$, for instance due to different time-steppers for the multiscale and averaged ODEs.
-The second term captures the effect of the convergence of the fast variable on the convergence of the slow varialbe.
-It is composed of a sum of terms, and each of the terms is a product of a dampening factor (determined by $F$ and $G$), an amplification factor $1/(1-G)$ and the error on the fast variable at previous iterations.
+For both of them, the first term equals the convergence bound from \mycite{gander_analysis_2007}, given in lemma \ref{theorems_from_Gander_Vandewalle}.
+It arises from a difference in $F$ and $G$, for instance due to different time-steppers for the multiscale and averaged ODEs.
+The second term captures the effect of the convergence of the fast variable on the convergence of the slow variable.
+Each of the summands in the second term is a product of a dampening factor (determined by $F$ and $G$) and the error on the fast variable at previous iterations.